tiffbogich/plom.io/README.md

 ===============================

-Presenting the results of a modeling work to other modelers, data-providers, decision makers or citizens often leads to the same
+Presenting the results of a modeling work to other modelers, data-providers, decision makers, or citizens often leads to the same
 reaction: a lot of questions about how the results would have differed if some of the hypotheses were altered.
 For instance, in epidemiology some people might wonder what